abhilearns99/SuperMarketWithDb/README.md

 Installing Postgres
 ---------------------
-Install postgres in local and use the same username and password as mentioned in the src/main/resources/application.properties create a database named superMarketdb by running the below DDL query CREATE DATABASE `superMarketdb`
+Install postgres in local and use the same username and password as mentioned in the src/main/resources/application.properties .
+Create a database named superMarketdb by running the below DDL query:
+CREATE DATABASE `superMarketdb`